onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

       type: comma_delimited_list
       description: Fixed IPv6 assignments for {vm-type} VMs on the {network-role} network

-R-78380 When the VNF’s Heat Orchestration Template’s Resource ‘OS::Neutron::Port’ is attaching to an internal network, and an IPv4 address is assigned using the property ‘fixed_ips’ map property ‘ip_address’ and the parameter type is defined as a string, the parameter name **MUST** follow the naming convention
+R-78380 When the VNF's Heat Orchestration Template's Resource 'OS::Neutron::Port' is attaching to an internal network, and an IPv4 address is assigned using the property 'fixed_ips' map property 'ip_address' and the parameter type is defined as a string, the parameter name **MUST** follow the naming convention

    * '{vm-type}\_int\_{network-role}\_ip\_{index}'

 where

    * '{vm-type}' is the {vm-type} associated with the OS::Nova::Server
    * '{network-role}' is the {network-role} of the internal network
    * the value for {index} must start at zero (0) and increment by one

-R-28795 The VNF’s Heat Orchestration Template’s Resource ‘OS::Neutron::Port’ property ‘fixed_ips’ map property ‘ip_address’
+R-28795 The VNF's Heat Orchestration Template's Resource 'OS::Neutron::Port' property 'fixed_ips' map property 'ip_address'
-parameter ‘{vm-type}\_int\_{network-role}\_ip\_{index}’ **MUST** be enumerated in the VNF’s Heat Orchestration Template’s Environment File.
+parameter '{vm-type}\_int\_{network-role}\_ip\_{index}' **MUST** be enumerated in the VNF's Heat Orchestration Template's Environment File.

 The IP address is local to the VNF's internal network and is (re)used in every VNF spin up, thus the constant value is declared in the VNF's